shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 I hope you enjoy this blackened mahi-mahi cast iron skillet recipe.
 If you try it, be sure to let us know what you think!

-Other seafood recipes from The Jamil Ghar:
+Other recipes from The Jamil Ghar:
 * [Peanut and Lime Shrimp](https://www.jamilghar.com/recipe/peanut_lime_shrimp/)
 * [Shrimp Etouffee](https://www.jamilghar.com/recipe/shrimp_etoufee/)
 * [Thai Panang Curry with Shrimp](https://www.jamilghar.com/recipe/shrimp_panang_curry/)